jochster/starter-hugo-research-group-iloc/content/authors/schoen/_index.md

   - Organizers
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+He is currently a professor for positioning and navigation in the geodesy department.
+He is spokesperson of the research training group I.c.sens and the current research focus is on GNSS-based urban navigation, collaborative positioning as well as  alternative integrity monitoring.